JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $1600 Helix (Multiple amp paths!
 So solid, Helix Native)
 1. $800 HX Stomp XL (Access looper, 6 buttons + looper, Midi, Headphones, 8 blocks (enough for good dual amping!), 2 external fs or 1 + 1wah)
 1. $399 Zoom G6 (2in2out USB Recording, 9blocks + amp, 50 IR slots)
-1. $150 Nux MG300 (custom IRs, Mac software works on os11.2.2)
+1. $150 Nux MG300 (custom IRs, Mac software works on os11.2.2, uSB Dry Signal)
 1. $300 Nux mg30 is nice with a great computer interface comes with a 2 button footswitch tons of configurable blocks, parallel fx, 128 custom IRs, no xlr, no stereo loop, tube bias simulation that actually works
 - --------------------------------------
 1. Nux Solid Studio (custom IRs, No audio interface)
 1. $1200 Boss GT1000 ($750used) (Boss tone studio bluetooth app! fast patch switching, delay carryover, instant preset switching, no processor maxing out, input memories for different guitars, not too much power (1.2A))
 1. $730 Boss GT1000Core (24blocks, IRs 4 external sw or 2 exp, looper built in 20-30s, midiviatrs, models not as good as helix or fm3, no balanced outputs, tiny power usage .68A)
-1. $500 Amplifire 6 (external expression pedals, no external fs, midi though)
+1. $500 Amplifire 6 (external expression pedals, no external fs, midi though) (if this had xlr balanced out, and stereo loop, and USB dry out it would be way a killer app)
 1. $250 Amplifire Firebox (Custom IRs, Custom fx, 9 presets, changes in the box reflect on screen)
 1. $300 Amplifire 3 (external expression pedals, no external fs, midi though)
 1. $800 HX Stomp (dual-amp, only one exp/sw in, needs dedicated power brick compared to gt1000core, Only one switch looper built in, Helix Native computer plugin)